 There isn’t necessarily a bad time to visit Puerto López, but when you want to be there really depends on your preferences.
 Late June through September is typically high season, with less rain and cooler temperatures.
 However, prices during these times are higher because there are more tourists, and days can often be overcast.

-December through May is low season and, though it is rainy season, days are often sunnier with more pleasant temperatures and less tourists.
-Keep in mind that February through April can get extremely hot.
+December through May is low season and, though it is rainy season, it is often sunnier between the storms with more pleasant temperatures and less tourists.
+Keep in mind that February through April can get pretty hot.
 We went in the shoulder season of November.
-There were quite a few overcast days, but we had some sun, temperatures were nice, there were few tourists, and prices were reasonable.
+There were quite a few overcast days, but we had some sun, temperatures were nice, there were few tourists, and prices were a bit lower.

 It is important to keep specifics in mind for an ideal trip to Puerto López.
 For example, if you desire to see the hundreds of humpback whales that migrate to the area, June through October is the time to go.
 But, if you plan to go diving a lot, December through May offers warmer waters and better visibility.